sethgis/Wind-Erosion-Modelling/source/Background/Climate Erosivity Factor.rst

 Wind speed U and soil moisture (PET and P) are directly proportional to climatic erosivity while (PET) is inversely proportional to the climatic erosivity.
-When the PET is greater than the precipitation the moisture is removed from the soil, the adhesive force reduces, as a result the weight reduces making the particle susceptible to detachment and transportation by wind.
+When the PET is greater than the precipitation, the moisture is evaporated from the soil, the adhesive force reduces, as a result the weight reduces making the particle susceptible to dettachment and transportation by wind.
-When the Precipitation is higher than the evapotranspiration, the water is absorbed by soil particles, the particles increases in weight due to mutual adherence to surrounding particles, as a result the soil particles are less susceptible to detachment  and transportation by wind.
+When the Precipitation is higher than potential evapotranspiration, moisture is absorbed by soil particles, the particles increases in weight due to adhesive force to surrounding particles, as a result the soil particles are less susceptible to detachment  and transportation by wind the wind force.

   Note: